The inner kernel theorem for a certain Segal algebra: Introduction

-This paper will consider the following questions: \begin{enumerate} \item[]\textit{Is there an analogue of Theorem \ref{th:outer-kernel-theorem} concerning operators that can be naturally identified with the functions in $\SO(G_{1}\times G_{2})$ (rather than its dual space $\SOprime(G_{1}\times G_{2})$)}? \end{enumerate} This question has been considered and answered before in \cite{cofelu08} and \cite{feko98}, however not in this generality (cf. the comment following Theorem \ref{th:new-inner-kernel-theorem} below).
+This paper considers the following question: \begin{enumerate} \item[]\textit{Is there an analogue of Theorem \ref{th:outer-kernel-theorem} concerning operators that can be naturally identified with the functions in $\SO(G_{1}\times G_{2})$ (rather than its dual space $\SOprime(G_{1}\times G_{2})$)?} \end{enumerate} This question has been considered and answered before in \cite{cofelu08} and \cite{feko98}, however not in the generality considered here (cf.\ Remark \ref{rem:2601c} following Theorem \ref{th:new-inner-kernel-theorem} below).
 As is well known (and as we will explain in detail in Section \ref{sec:preliminaries}) there is a natural isomorphic copy of the Banach space of functions $\SO(G)$ inside its dual space $\SOprime(G)$.
 We are therefore also interested in the following question: